JohnTeslaa/flink_source_code_breakdown/flink_component_analysis/flink_rpc/AkkaRpcActor分析.md

-# AkkaRpcActor分析
+# AkkaRpcActor类分析

-# AkkaRpcActor类
+## 作用
-作用：Akka rpc actor which receives LocalRpcInvocation, RunAsync and CallAsync ControlMessages messages.
+Akka rpc actor which receives LocalRpcInvocation, RunAsync and CallAsync ControlMessages messages.

 The LocalRpcInvocation designates a rpc and is dispatched to the given RpcEndpoint instance.